dhidary/OLMo2-plasticity-jax/README.md

 EasyDeL for the JAX/Flax models; Tülu 3 for the chat-format eval suite.

 ## Support
-This work was supported by Google’s TPU Research Cloud (TRC) program.
+This work was supported by Google’s TPU Research Cloud (TRC) program: https://sites.research.google/trc/.